Sri Lanka Girl Guides Association: The left-handshake

 The Founder of the World Girl Guides Association suggested a Left Handshake to recognise other members of the Movement, and it is still used widely.
-When asked to explain the origin, Lord Baden-Powell related a legend told to him in West Africa: two hostile, neighboring communities decided to try to live together in peace, and so they flung down their shields, which were carried on the left arm, and advanced, unprotected, to greet each other with their left hands extended in trust and friendship.
+When asked to explain the origin, Lord Baden-Powell related a legend told to him in West Africa: two hostile, neighbour communities decided to try to live together in peace, and so they flung down their shields, which were carried on the left arm, and advanced, unprotected, to greet each other with their left hands extended in trust and friendship.
 This was adapted in Sri Lankan Girl Guide movement.

 The salute

 To make the sign, raise the three middle fingers of the right hand, with the thumb holding the little finger down.
 The three fingers represent the three parts of the Girl Guide and Girl Scout promise and echo the core values of integrity, citizenship and spirituality.
 The hand is raised and held at the forehead as in a salute.
 This is practiced worldwide by girl guides.